 Washington State Women Infants and Children (WIC)

 WIC provides nutritional assistance to expectant mothers, infants and children.
 This help is given in additions to SNAP benefits.
-Mothers receive food vouchers which can be used at participating grocery stores and markets where food products are sold.
+Single mothers receive food vouchers which can be used at participating grocery stores and markets where food products are sold.
 Mother also qualify for a voucher to purchase fresh fruit and vegetables at local markets.

 Child Care Subsidy Programs